SDN Logo

 What is one of the specific questions they asked you?

-The most commonly asked interview questions at medical schools include inquiries about self-care practices, handling emotional situations with patients, strengths and weaknesses, future career goals, motivation, interest in pharmacy, leadership experiences, stress management techniques, and personal interests.
-Some respondents also mentioned questions related to Multiple Mini Interviews (MMI) or non-disclosure agreements, indicating a structured interview format with specific guidelines in place.
+The most commonly asked interview questions at medical schools include inquiries about self-care practices, strengths and weaknesses, motivation, hobbies, interest in the field of pharmacy, leadership experiences, time management skills, stress management strategies, and reasons for choosing pharmacy as a career path.
+Some respondents mentioned being asked questions in an MMI format, which may involve a nondisclosure agreement regarding specific interview questions.

 What was the most interesting question?